-Twenty-one years old, I sleep in a cardboard box.
-Walking the cold streets of London, I search for food.
+I sleep in a cardboard box.
+Walking the frigid streets of London, I search for food.
 The smell of freshly baked strudel causes me to pause.
 The aroma takes me back to a small bakery, kilometers away.

 I am a child.
 My father stands behind the counter with flour to his elbows.
 He welcomes me home from school.
 As a teenager, a flour covered father with a foreign accent embarrasses me.
-After finishing secondary school, I run away from home.
-Successful for a time, I live on my own.
+Finishing secondary school, I run away.

-I make my way back to Dover.
-Arriving at the cemetery, my father’s tombstone is easy to find.
+Making my way back to Dover, I arrive at the cemetery.
 Grief and shame wash over me.
-Placing flowers on his grave, my mother slowly stands.
+I am too late.
+Laying flowers in front of my father’s tombstone, my mother slowly stands.
 She turns and walks into my embrace.
-Wiping our eyes, we make our way to the small bakery.
+Wiping each other’s tears, we make our way to the bakery.
 The years fall away.
 My father stands behind the counter wearing flour and a smile.

 Welcome home, Liebchen.

 He fades away.
 I turn to see my mother looking at the same spot.

 Though remorse lingers, forgiveness heals the broken parts.
 I stand behind the counter with flour to my elbows and welcome my children home with a smile.